ichichikin/sublime-plugin-interactivity/README.md

-# Interactivity Plugin for Sublime Text
+# Interactivity: Calculations and Scripts for Sublime Text

 Sometimes you need to compute numbers or access data while working with text.
 It's handy to do this without leaving the [Sublime Text](https://www.sublimetext.com/) editor, using your favorite tools like Python, Perl, Node.js, or others.
 For example, if you need to quickly calculate a project's budget while taking notes, you can type the numbers and hit Enter in the editor to execute the code in the desired REPL: